 The federal government solar panel rebate accompanies Victorian incentives.
 You can get 14 small-scale technology certificates (STCs) per kilowatt of generated solar.

 STCs cover 33% of the installation costs, while the Victoria solar rebate can cover 50%.
 Combined, you can have significant savings in your new solar power system.

 We discussed how STCs work in this guide.
 The number of STCs depends on the capacity of your solar PV system.
 Large systems would generate more electricity and get higher STCs.

-Once you get an STC, you will pay the discounted value of the cost of the solar PV system.
+Once the install claims an STC, you will pay the discounted value of the cost of the solar PV system after.